 Carol's passing lent a poignancy to the day.
 Moments of beauty were felt more deeply.
 Less was taken for granted.
 We felt her with us.
 The sun, which we usually do not completely understand, showed us what it was like without its presence, for just a moment, not really gone.
 We found ourselves awestruck by this.
 The sun that is always a "given," and the planet which it warms and lights and gives life--they are everything.

 It felt good to be together for this.

 I'd like to share some photographs from this summer at the farm.
 With the right focus and light, beauty starts emerging from the discarded farm equipment and "places between."
 The seemingly lifeless parts of the barn have a certain hum of their own; and there is a time in the late summer--the eclipse of 2017 was at the heart of it--when the weeds turn beautiful.

 Enter here.
 With Joe.
 (Video of driving down the field):

 On our way to eclipse viewing

 Sketch of the day

-Please do take the time to comment below.
-I thank you kindly.
+Please do take the time to comment below, if you liked this post.